Back to: SQL Server Tutorial For Beginners and Professionals

 -- Transaction 2 BEGIN TRANSACTION DECLARE @QunatityAvailable int SELECT @QunatityAvailable = Quantity FROM Products WHERE Id=1001 SET @QunatityAvailable = @QunatityAvailable - 2 UPDATE Products SET Quantity = @QunatityAvailable WHERE Id=1001 Print @QunatityAvailable COMMIT TRANSACTION

-First, run the transaction 1 code and then immediately run the transaction 2 code.
-And you will see that Transaction2 is completed first and then the second transaction is completed.
-Now, if you verify the Products table, then you will see that the quantity for the product Mobile is 9 by executing the below query.
+As you can see, we have not set any transaction isolation level in either transaction, which means it will use the default transaction isolation level, which is Read-committed Transactions.
+First, run the transaction 1 and immediately run the transaction 2 code.
+You will see that Transaction 2 is completed first, and then the second transaction is completed.
+Now, if you verify the Products table, you will see that the quantity for the mobile product is 9 by executing the query below.

 SELECT * FROM Products WHERE Id = 1001